lightstep/flashlight-java/README.md

 # Flashlight

-Flashlight is a command line tool that scans the provided classpath and identifies 'interesting' methods to instrument with OpenTelemetry.
+Flashlight is a command line tool that scans the provided java classpath and identifies 'interesting' methods to instrument with OpenTelemetry.

 ## Installation